 There are many species that damage peanut plants by feeding on the

 underground parts.
-The “worm” stage is always found
+The “worm” stage is always found in

 Insect pests are vulnerable to a vast array of natural enemies.

-Control of insect pests by biological agents is the first line
+Control of insect pests by biological agents is the first line of

-allow them to work to their maximum potential.
+to work to their maximum potential.